- 3.7 million lines converted in a single pull request on Sunday March 6, 2022

 The Story

-The decision to migrate from Flow (Facebook's open-source JavaScript type checker with its own annotation syntax) to TypeScript (Microsoft's statically typed superset of JavaScript that compiles to plain JavaScript, which became the de-facto standard for typed JavaScript after 2018) was driven by practical engineering considerations.
+The decision to migrate from Flow (Facebook's open-source JavaScript type checker with its own annotation syntax) to TypeScript (Microsoft's statically typed superset of JavaScript, which became the de-facto standard for typed JavaScript after 2018) was driven by practical engineering considerations.
 Flow's tooling had fallen behind TypeScript's in IDE integration quality — autocomplete, inline error reporting, and refactoring support were all noticeably worse in editors like VS Code.
 The ecosystem had moved: most open-source libraries shipped TypeScript type definitions, not Flow definitions, forcing Stripe's engineers to write manual stubs or use untyped imports.
 The talent pipeline had shifted: engineers coming from university and other companies expected TypeScript.
-Every month on Flow was a month accumulating a migration debt that would only grow harder to pay.
+Every month on Flow was a month accumulating migration debt that would only grow harder to pay.

 Problem